cardotrejos/babypeek/_bmad-output/docs/upload-analytics.md

 # Upload Analytics Events Documentation

-> This document defines all analytics events related to the upload funnel in 3D Ultra.
+> This document defines all analytics events related to the upload funnel in BabyPeek.
 > Events are sent to PostHog via the `useAnalytics` hook.

 ## Event Naming Conventions